 "There is nothing like a cancer diagnosis to make you feel out of control.
 Reiki helped me gain personal power," says Ameling, who feels that Reiki allows her to slow down, relax, and think positive, healthy thoughts.

 Connecting with Patients

 Reiki is a way for healthcare professionals to stay connected with patients, says Alandydy.
-Patients "feel that someone is focused solely on them, and it allows to feel cared for in a hospital setting they sometimes feel lonely and disconnected from all of the commotion."
+Patients "feel that someone is focused solely on them, and it allows [them] to feel cared for in a hospital setting [where] they sometimes feel lonely and disconnected from all of the commotion."